Russell235/github-final-project/CONTRIBUTING.md

-# Contributing Guide
+# Contributing

 Thank you for considering contributing to this project! 🎉

-We welcome all types of contributions, including:
+We welcome the following types of contributions:

 - Bug reports
 - Bug fixes
 - Documentation improvements
 - Enhancements
-- New ideas and suggestions

-Your contributions help improve the project and make it better for everyone.

----
+- Ideas

+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute

 ### 1. Fork the Repository

-Create your own copy of the repository by clicking the **Fork** button on GitHub.
+Create your own copy of the repository by clicking the Fork button on GitHub.

----

 ### 2. Clone the Repository